 PCOS Chinese Medical Protocols

 Polycystic Ovary Syndrome (PCOS) can be resolved with Traditional Chinese Medicine (TCM), but it is not resolved quickly.
 This is because Internal Dampness is a main contributing factor, and takes some time to address fully.
 The general pathology of PCOS in TCM is a bit complicated.
 First one must understand that The Kidney energetic organ system of the body is the basis of all Yang in the body.
 Therefore, Yang Deficiency of the Kidney affects the Spleen Yang energy as it is not supported by the Kidney Yang.
 Qi is a Yang substance; therefore Spleen Qi Deficiency develops resulting in Internal Dampness.
 Chronic dampness combined with Heat due to Liver Qi Stagnation forms phlegm in Lower Jiao of women and affects the reproductive system as the Liver controls menstrual blood.
-For best outcomes using self-care, combine associated Acupressure Sticks™ to acu-points, organic herbs, topical remedies, and organic herbs are often required for 6-8 months to address this condition fully.
+For best outcomes using self-care, combine associated Acupressure Sticks™ to acu-points, organic herbs, topical remedies, and good lifestyle practices.

 Acupressure Points for PCOS